crustio/crust-wiki/docs/Q&AForMember-node-related.md

 ## 14 Sworker log report "...swork.IllegalFilesTransition..."

+First of all, if you just quit the group, please check the section "How to change the group of Member nodes?" in this [page](Q&AForrelated-groups.md) instead of the current section

 ![Picture](assets/qa/sworker/device/illegalfiles.png)

 Reason:Unstable network causes the expected workload to be sent to be inconsistent with the actual workload